 Bringing Disruptive Innovation to the Front Lines of Care Delivery

-Virginia Mason spine surgeon, Rajiv Sethi, MD, speaks about why there should be greater urgency to improve the delivery of health care, and how the 2019 Symposium: Creating Greater Value and Reliability offers an unparalleled opportunity to learn a new way of doing things.
+Virginia Mason spine surgeon, Rajiv Sethi, MD, speaks about why there should be greater urgency to improve the delivery of health care.

 The U.S. health care system, and many other health systems around the world, are buckling under the overarching pressures to cut costs, improve quality, and expand access.
 While changing government policies add to the stress, they are not the answer to fixing a wasteful system or the poor processes that have become status quo.